Nimoismail/phase1_final_project/README.md

 ### API sever

-Public Api server url is retrived from the pexels.coms
+Public Api server url is retrived from the pexels.com

 # How to Deploy